chuongmep/netDxf/README.md

 Are contained in the source code.
 Well, at the moment they are just tests for the work in progress.
 ## Dependencies and distribution
-* .NET 5.0.
+Multitarget project, predefined frameworks for Net Framework 4.5, Net Standard 2.1, Net Core 3.1, and NET 5.0.
 ## Compiling
-To compile the source code you will need Visual Studio 2019.
+Visual Studio 2019.
 ## Development Status
 See [changelog.txt](https://github.com/haplokuon/netDxf/blob/net_5.0/doc/Changelog.txt) for information on the latest changes.
 ## Supported entities